ga-wdi-remote/wiki-treasure-hunt/README.md

 4. According to our Git style guide, when writing the detailed description of a commit in its commit message, what three types of things are most important to mention?
-5. What does a bug report in the bug journal need to have before it can be submitted?
+5. What does a bug report need to have before it can be submitted to the bug journal?
 6. There are three Git tutorials referenced in the Wiki.
 What are they?
-7. List at least two basic style guidelines that will help your projects look clean.
+7. List at least two basic UI styling tips that will help your projects look good.
 8. What is the maximum number of absences a student can have, and how many 'tardies' are equal to an absence?
-9. Where might you find a list of publicly accessible APIs?
+9. Where can you find a directory of publicly-accessible APIs?
+    Give at least one URL.
 10. What two holidays will we have during this course (not counting the long winter break)?